June 18, 2018

 May 01, 2018

 State Advocacy News: Grassroots Actions to Challenge Mass Incarceration

 Coalitions in Maryland, Mississippi, and Kentucky mobilized to counter regressive sentencing measures by promoting solutions addressing underlying causes of crime.

 April 30, 2018

 Jeff Sessions is shamefully undermining WEB Du Bois's legacy

 A justice department program of research fellowships in the civil rights leader’s name has been twisted to suit the attorney general’s agenda

 Disenfranchisement News: Woman sentenced to 5 years for voting with a felony conviction

 A woman on supervised release voted in the November election and was sentenced to 5 years in prison, Florida officials appeal court order to reform system for restoring voting rights, and more in Disenfranchisement News.

-The Sentencing Project's 2017 Annual Newsletter
+The Sentencing Project Releases its 2017 Annual Report

 As a previously incarcerated person who had his voting rights restored in 1996, Denver Schimming knew the power and importance of voting.
 His years in prison taught him that the criminal justice system could change only if impacted people spoke out.
 After his incarceration, voting was one of his highest priorities.